youssef-attai/fwf/README.md

 - **Keyboard-driven:** Your fwif applications are keyboard-driven, you can easily associate keybindings with the different functions of your application.

 - **Simple UI:** fwif offers a straightforward user interface design approach.
-Components in fwif are just basic rectangles, making it effortless to create and combine them to achieve the desired user interface for your applications.
+Components in fwif are just basic rectangles, making it effortless to combine them to achieve the desired user interface.

-- **Flexible Component System:** fwif provides a flexible component system that allows you to organize in various ways, such as stacking, tiling, or overlaying, to create unique and dynamic user interfaces.
+- **Flexible Component System:** Each component in fwif is represented by a JSON object, allowing you to define the structure and properties of your UI elements in a hierarchical manner.

 - **Efficient Key Press Handling:** fwif employs an efficient key press handling mechanism inspired by Vim.
-Define key bindings for specific actions or functions, and fwif intelligently interprets user input.
+Define key bindings for specific actions or functions, and fwif will intelligently interpret user input.

 ## Getting Started